S&P revises GE credit outlook to negative after Peltz buys in

-(Reuters) - Standard & Poor’s said on Wednesday it was more likely than before to cut General Electric Co’s (GE.N) credit rating in the next two years after activist investor Nelson Peltz’s purchase of a $2.5 billion stake in the company.
+Oct 7 (Reuters) - Standard & Poor’s said on Wednesday it was more likely than before to cut General Electric Co’s credit rating in the next two years after activist investor Nelson Peltz’s purchase of a $2.5 billion stake in the company.

 Peltz’s Trian Fund Management, which unveiled its roughly 1 percent stake in GE on Monday, urged GE to explore more share buybacks including by taking on new debt.